Everything You’ve Heard About Chastity Belts Is a Lie

 What was the chastity belt?
 You can picture it; you’ve seen it in many movies and heard references to it across countless cultural forms.
 There’s even a Seattle band called Chastity Belt.
-In his 1969 book Everything You Always Wanted to Know About Sex (But Were Afraid to Ask), David R. Reuben described it as an “armored bikini” with a “screen in front to allow urination and an inch of iron between the vagina and temptation.”
+In his 1969 book Everything You Always Wanted to Know About Sex (But Were Afraid to Ask), David R. Reuben describes it as an “armored bikini” with a “screen in front to allow urination and an inch of iron between the vagina and temptation.”

 “As a medievalist, one day I thought: I cannot stand this anymore,” says Albrecht Classen, a professor in the University of Arizona’s German Studies department.
-He set out to reveal the true history of chastity belts.
+So he set out to reveal the true history of chastity belts.
 “It’s a concise enough research topic that I could cover everything that was ever written about it,” he says, “and in one swoop destroy this myth.”

 Here is the truth: Chastity belts, made of metal and used to ensure female fidelity, never really existed.

 “You have a bunch of literary representation, but very few historical references to a man trying to put a chastity belt on his wife,” says Classen.
-And, any literary reference to a chastity belt is likely either allegorical or satirical.
+And any literary reference to a chastity belt is likely either allegorical or satirical.

-The earliest extant drawing of a chastity belt showed up in 1405, in a work on military engineering called Bellifortis, among detailed designs for catapults, armor, torture devices and other instruments of war.
+The earliest extant drawing of a chastity belt showed up in 1405, in a work on military engineering called Bellifortis, among detailed designs for catapults, armor, torture devices, and other instruments of war.
 Here’s how the belt was depicted:

 But not everything in the book was serious.
 Included in the codex are what Classen calls “highly fanciful objects” for making people invisible.
 The author, Konrad Kyeser, also makes a couple of fart jokes.
-Though the chastity belt's depicted in a fair bit of detail, no one has ever found a physical example dating back to this period.
+Though the chastity belt is depicted in a fair bit of detail, no one has ever found a physical example dating back to this period.
 Most likely, this image, too, is a joke.

 There are physical examples of chastity belts that have been displayed in museums.
-But most scholars now think that these metal objects were made much, much more recently than the Middle Ages and are fantasy objects referencing a past that never really exists.
+But most scholars now think that these metal objects were made much, much more recently than the Middle Ages, and are fantasy objects referencing a past that never really existed.
 Or, as the British Museum puts it: “It is probable that the great majority of examples now existing were made in the eighteenth and nineteenth centuries as curiosities for the prurient, or as jokes for the tasteless.”
 (These were the Victorians, after all—obsessed with sex and often very wrong about it.)

 Why has the myth of the chastity belt endured?
 It’s hard to disprove an idea once it’s firmly lodged in people’s minds.
-As a result, the same scant information has managed to convince generations that medieval men locked up their wives’ nether regions.
+As a result, the same scant information has repeatedly convinced generations that medieval men locked up their wives’ nether regions.
 Even the practical difficulties of such a device—as one historian wrote, “How could such a mechanism have been designed to permit the normal activities of urination, evacuation, menstruation, and hygiene, yet prevent both anal and vaginal penetration?”—have not dissuaded people from believing in chastity belts.

 “People delight in delving into sex.
 They can say they only have a historical interest, but in reality they have a prurient interest,” says Classen.
 “It’s a fantasy.”